The Best Church Communication Software For 2025

 • Long-form messages describing your latest charity activities

 ExampleFlocknote.
 Provides unlimited emails.
-The email tool has a drag and drop composer that is really easy to use.
+The email tool has a drag-and-drop composer that is easy to use.

 Word of caution

 Around 306 billion emails are sent every day.
-It’s paramount to use personalization and proper messaging to stand out in the inbox.
+Using personalization and proper messaging is paramount to stand out in the inbox.

 Pro tip

 Segment your audience, and tailor your messages for each segment.
 This will make the emails more relevant for your audience.
-For example, new members of the congregation can get a series of ‘welcome emails’ that talks more about the church and how they can participate.
-Older members need not be a part of this segment but can get just updates about what recent happenings at the church.
+For example, new congregation members can get a series of ‘welcome emails’ that talk more about the church and how they can participate.
+Older members need not be a part of this segment but can get updates about recent happenings at the church.

 You May Also Like: Church communication cards – A quick guide for growing churches